A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

 \subsection{Implementation}

 \chaosmachine is written in Java in $2.1k$ lines of code.
 Both the monitoring sidecars and the perturbation injectors are woven into the application services using a JVM agent~\cite{Ghosh:Bytecode_Fault_Injection_for_Java_Software}.
-The agent adds the monitoring and injection code using binary code transformation with the ASM library~\footnote{See \url{http://asm.ow2.org}}.
+The agent adds the monitoring and injection code using binary code transformation with the ASM library.\footnote{\url{http://asm.ow2.org}} The code instrumentation happens when a class is loaded into the JVM.
+With the help of the ASM library, it is possible to iterate over all methods of the loaded class and locate every try-catch block.
+Then, a piece of byte-code is inserted at the beginning of each try-catch block; it communicates with the chaos controller and throws a corresponding exception.
+We leverage the Java Management Extension (JMX) mechanism\footnote{\url{https://en.wikipedia.org/wiki/Java_Management_Extensions}} for monitoring sidecars, to retrieve observation metrics like CPU utilization and memory usage.
 The chaos controller is a standalone service communicating with the monitoring sidecars and the injectors using sockets.
-For sake of open-science, the code is made publicly available at \href{https://github.com/KTH/chaos-engineering-research}{https://github.com/KTH/chaos-engineering-research}.
+For the sake of open science, the code is made publicly available at \href{https://github.com/KTH/royal-chaos/tree/master/chaosmachine}{https://github.com/KTH/royal-chaos/tree/master/chaosmachine}.